ma261065/ePaper/README.md

 ![Prying the screen open](pictures/PryingOpen.jpg)

 I won't understate how hard this was.
 If this is not working for you, or you don't have the right tool have a look [here](#Alternative-to-opening-the-device) for an alternative method that doesn't involve opening the device.
+Also, I have read (but haven't tried) that using a hot-air heatgun to carefully heat around the edge of the display will loosen the adhesive and make it easier to remove.

 Once the device was opened I could get a better look at the insides.